Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 * clicking the 'Memory Destruct' button will clear the Previous Orders and reset the Address book back to the ones stored in the server code.
 It will also give an alert to confirm it has been successful

-## Maunal User Testing
+## Manual User Testing

-Until automated testing has been incorporated into the code, the testing was carried out manaully.
+Until automated testing has been incorporated into the code, the testing was carried out manually.
 An example of the testing carried out can be found [here](Assets/Manual%20Testing/Manual%20Testing.md).

 ## Future Feature Enhancements

-1. I would like to enchance the capabilities of the chatbot so that it could interact with the site and be able to provide links to products - this will require hosting the site.
+1. I would like to enhance the capabilities of the chatbot so that it could interact with the site and be able to provide links to products - this will require hosting the site.

 2. It would also be interesting to look into how to create analysis of the customers orders and utilise libraries like [chartjs.org](#https://www.chartjs.org/) to produce interactive analytics.